Call it Shrove Tuesday or call it Pancake Day; regardless this fluffy Japanese style soufflé pancakes recipe will have you flipping to get cooking.

 2. Meanwhile, whisk the egg yolks, milk and vanilla together until thick and frothy.
 Sift in flour and baking powder and whisk until it forms a thick batter.
 Set aside.

 3. Place egg whites and cream of tartar into the bowl of an electric mixer and whisk on medium speed until frothy and eggs turn a pale colour.
-Gradually add sugar, a little at a time until egg whites become firm, glossy and form stiff peaks.
+Gradually add the caster sugar, a little at a time until egg whites become firm, glossy and form stiff peaks.

 5. Heat a frying pan on the smallest hob over low heat for 10 minutes.
 This is to saturate the frying pan with even heat.